fhirbyte/fhirbyte-r4-apis/README.md

     <ul> <li> Sample Database </li>
       <li> Web Server Files like PHP,Python or Java JAR </li>
       <li> Postman APIs </li> </ul> </li>
-  <li> Import your test data in to the Sample Database or use the already available sample data </li>
+  <li> Import your test data in to the Sample Database (or) Use the already available sample data in your Cloud or On-Premisis DB server</li>
   <li> Place the server files like .php or .jar in your Cloud or On-Premisis app server  </li>
+  <li> Edit the connection strings for DB and App </li>
-  <li> Try your CRUD Operations like Add Patient, Get Patient, Edit Encounters etc using Postman apis </li>
+  <li> Try your <a href = 'https://en.wikipedia.org/wiki/Create,_read,_update_and_delete' target='_blank'> CRUD </a> Operations like Add Patient, Get Patient, Edit Encounters etc using <a href = 'https://www.postman.com/' target='_blank'> Postman </a>  apis </li>
 </ol>

 # Trademark
-FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
+FHIR® is the registered trademark of <a href = 'https://www.hl7.org/' target='_blank'> HL7 </a> and is used with the permission of HL7.
 Use of the FHIR trademark does not constitute endorsement of this product by HL7.
 # Contact Us